gbv/daia/daia.md

   fixes or extensions, such as the introduction of new optional fields
 * The optional suffix indicates informal changes in documentation

+Before version 1.0.0 the patch version was used as minor version.

 ### Releases {.unnumbered}

 Releases with functional changes are tagged with a version number and included at <https://github.com/gbv/daia/releases> with release notes.

+#### 0.9.9 (2016-02-26) {.unnumbered}

+* Make support of Link response header mandatory
+* Moved and extended recommended limitation types to main part
+* Renamed limitation type NoDigitalTransfer to PhysicalInterloan
+* Clarify service type remote is primarily digital
+* Add required response header `Access-Control-Allow-Headers`

 #### 0.9.8 (2016-01-08) {.unnumbered}